-“I will tell a tale to thee rehearse, a tale of import mighty
+“I will a tale to thee rehearse, a tale of import mighty,

-Despite their being written down in the thirteenth century, the Chronicle of the Morea, along with the Ptochoprodromic poems and acritic songs, are considered as the beginnings of modern Greek literature.
-They are classified as part of both “Byzantine / medieval vernacular” and “(early) modern Greek” literature.
+Despite being written down in the thirteenth century, the Chronicle of the Morea, along with the Ptochoprodromic poems and acritic songs, is considered as the beginnings of modern Greek literature.
+It is classified as part of both “Byzantine / medieval vernacular” and “(early) modern Greek” literature.

 Chronicle of Morea is important linguistic text showing development of the Greek language